hugopinto1997/javascript-design-patterns/Structural Patterns/Flyweight Pattern/README.md

 ## Overview

-The Flyweight pattern is a classical structural solution for optimizing code that is repetitive, slow, and inefficiently shares data.
+The Flyweight Pattern is a classical structural solution for optimizing code that is repetitive, slow, and inefficiently shares data.
 It aims to minimize the use of memory in an application by sharing as much data as possible with related objects (e.g application configuration, state, and so on).

 In practice, Flyweight data sharing can involve taking several similar objects or data constructs used by a number of objects and placing this data into a single external object.
 We can pass through this object to those depending on this data, rather than storing identical data across each one.